Mathematical models of bodies

 The model includes several basic concepts:

-- A material point of mass m.
+- The material point of mass is m.

-- A weightless inextensible thread of length l.
+- Weightless inextensible thread length l.

 Pkg.add(["CSV"])